- Facts to Know

 Facts to Know

-While colorectal cancer is the second leading cause of cancer deaths when men and women are considered together and is the third leading cause of cancer death among women, incidence among Caucasians in the United States has been decreasing, perhaps due to improved screening methods.
-Among African Americans, however, incidence rates have remained relatively stable.
+- While colorectal cancer is the second leading cause of cancer deaths when men and women are considered together and is the third leading cause of cancer death among women, incidence in the United States has been decreasing, perhaps due to improved screening methods.

-Tumors that grow in the large intestine are called polyps.
-A biopsy determines if the polyp is benign (not cancerous) or malignant.
-Benign polyps can be precancerous (adenomatous and sessile serrated) or not precancerous (hyperplastic).
+- Tumors that grow in the large intestine are called polyps.
+A biopsy determines if the polyp is benign (not cancerous), precancerous or malignant.
 Thirty percent to 50 percent of the population has polyps.
 Over the course of about 10 years, adenomatous polyps can become cancerous if they are not removed.

-If you or a close relative were diagnosed with colon cancer at age 45, then other members of your family should begin screening around age 35.
-If you have a close relative with colorectal cancer, you should begin screening at the age of 40 or 10 years before the age at which the youngest relative was diagnosed with cancer.
+- If you or a close relative were diagnosed with colon cancer at age 45, then other members of your family should begin screening around age 35.
+If you have a close relative with colorectal cancer, you should begin screening at the age of 40 or 10 years before the age at which the youngest relative was diagnosed with cancer, whichever is earlier.

-When colon cancer is caught and treated in stage I, there is a 74 percent chance of survival at five years.
-Once the cancer is larger and has spread to lymph nodes, the five-year survival rate drops to 46 percent.
-If the cancer has already spread to distant parts of the body such as the liver or lungs, the five-year survival rate goes down to 6 percent.
+- When colon cancer is caught and treated in stage I, there is a 92 percent chance of survival at five years.
+Once the cancer is larger and has spread to lymph nodes, the five-year survival rate drops to 53 to 89 percent depending on the number of nodes involved If the cancer has already spread to distant parts of the body such as the liver or lungs, the five-year survival rate goes down to 11 percent.

 Questions to Ask